-- 1. We will be interviewing every adult household member at sampled addresses: that means with everyone who is aged 16 or over on or before June 1st 2003.
+- 1. We will be interviewing every adult household member at sampled addresses: that means with everyone who is aged 16 or over on or before June 1st 2002.
 There is no upper age limit on the survey.
-Where it is not possible to interview every person within a household you will need to try and get proxy information on those who have not been interviewed. - 2.
-This is a panel survey, which means we will be aiming to interview the same respondents once a year over at least 3 years.
+Where it is not possible to interview every person within a household you will need to try and get proxy information on those respondents who have not been interviewed. - 2.
+This is a panel survey, which means we will be aiming to interview the same respondents once a year over several years.
 For the panel to be viable we must keep refusals to an absolute minimum.
 We also have to create a long-term relationship with respondents so that we can minimise the number who drop out later.

+These features mean that the new surveys must get off to a good start.
 The basic rules for success are simple:

-- 1. You must keep calling back on non-contacts in order to maximise the sample. - 2.
-You must keep refusals to an absolute minimum. - 3.
-The interviews are straightforward and should be treated as such. - 4.
-You emphasise the voluntary nature of the interviews and try to build up a rapport. - 5.
-After the interview you say we would like to return next year if possible.
+- 1) You must keep calling back on non-contacts in order to maximise the sample. - 2) You must keep refusals to an absolute minimum. - 3) The interviews are straightforward and should be treated as such. - 4) You emphasise the voluntary nature of the interviews and try to build up a rapport. - 5) After the interview you say we would like to return next year if possible.